resulumit/luzpar/content/home/title.md

 Luzland is imagined to be a federal republic, made up of four [states](states/), each with an equal number of constituencies.

-Hence the website includes a lot of data.
+Hence the website provides the workshop with plenty of data, stable structure, and an ethical playground.

 Happy harvesting!